zeeshan104/API-Documentation-With-Sphinx/README.md

 After editing the doxygen configuration file you are ready to create sphinx project.

 > [!NOTE]
 > The INPUT and OUTPUT_DIRECTORY paths are the relative paths to the doc directory.
 In this repo, the INPUT path is the IDF components directory where all the APIs reside.
 So the path is `INPUT = ../components`.
-And OUTPUT_DIRECTORY = doxygen_build, means when you execute the doxygen command the generated output will be placed in `doxygen_build` directory.
+And `OUTPUT_DIRECTORY = doxygen_build`, means when you execute the doxygen command the generated output will be placed in `doxygen_build` directory.

 ### Sphinx Project Setup